TOURISM INFRASTRUCTURES

 Headline

-Figure 2: Change in the number of beds in hotel and complementary establishments
+Figure 2: Change in the number of bed places in hotels and complementary establishments

 Data source